AlexR3000/SeminarATC/README.md

   This will create a build in the directory .aws-sam
   ### Start local API
   Run the command ```sam local start-api``` from the same [directory](ATCDataserver) as earlier.
-The command will run the lambda function locally, which can then be invoked with the url /recognizedAirPicture/hso as described in [Api Documentation](#API-Documentation) in a docker container at port 3000.
-Each invokation will trigger the creation of a new Docker container running the actual lambda function.
+The command will run the lambda function locally, which can then be invoked with the url /recognizedAirPicture/hso as specified in the [Api Documentation](#API-Documentation).
+The invocation occurs in a Docker container at port 3000.
+Each invocation triggers the creation of a new Docker container running the actual lambda function, which will be terminated afterwards.
   ### Starting the ATCDataserver
   Connect to the internal network of HSO.
   Run the project [ATCDataserver](ATCDataserver/ATCDataserver).